Public Information and Community Outreach - About Us

 A critical factor in the success of community development is being well-informed.
 The purpose of the Public Information and Community Outreach (PICO) Program is to help community leaders know how to access and obtain the information necessary to make decisions for the betterment of the communities they serve.

-PICO is convinced that a healthy community recognizes the unique relationship between human health, environmental quality and protection, economic development and environmental justice.
+PICO is convinced that a healthy community recognizes the unique relationship between human health, and economic development.
 Rather than competing with or openly opposing each other, those interests and their constituencies must work together to create action.
 “Action” occurs when those with authority assume an informed and active leadership role.

 The late Dr. David E. Rivers founded PICO, and his vision included “building and sustaining healthy communities nationwide”.
 Currently, under the direction of Dr. Latecia Abraham-Hilaire, PICO continues to conduct conferences, workshops, Made-for-Television dialogues thanks to our generous and long-standing sponsors: